MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/upgrade-domain-controllers.md

 5. Check connectivity to the target server from the computer where you plan to run the installation.
 6. Check for availability of necessary operation master roles:
 	- To install the first DC that runs Windows Server 2016 in an existing domain and forest, the machine where you run the installation needs connectivity to the **schema master** in order to run adprep /forestprep and the infrastructure master in order to run adprep /domainprep.
-	- To install the first DC in a domain where the forest schema is already extended, you only need connectivity to infrastructure master.
+	- To install the first DC in a domain where the forest schema is already extended, you only need connectivity to **infrastructure master**.
 	- To install or remove a domain in an existing forest, you need connectivity to the **domain naming master**.
 	- Any domain controller installation also requires connectivity to the **RID master.**
 	- If you are installing the first read-only domain controller in an existing forest, you need connectivity to the infrastructure master for each application directory partition, also known as a non-domain naming context or NDNC.